 So just in case you think it’s only you that’s had a difficult client, let me clear something up really quick:

-We’ve ALL had a difficult client or two (or 7…) in our day.
-If you own an online business, it’s basically inevitable: you’ll experience a difficult client at some point, if you haven’t already.
+ALL of us in the service business have had a difficult client or two (or 7…) in our day.
+If you own an online business, customer service is inevitable: you’ll experience a difficult client at some point, if you haven’t already.

 Since we know that dealing with difficult clients is inevitable in your online coaching or service-based business, I think the biggest challenge is to stay calm and know what to do with difficult customers.